Most Commonly asked Functional Testing Interview Questions and Answers:

 Thus in order to grow better in life, everyone should be able to be a part of technology especially people with some disabilities.

-Enlisted below are few types of software which helps and assist people with disabilities to use technology:
+Enlisted below are a few types of software which help and assist people with disabilities to use technology: